Icehawk78/Kardashev/Rules_pictures.md

 |2|1 ⚛|1 tile|
 |3|2 ⚛|1 tile|

+You may not pass through destroyed planet tiles.
 You may pass through tiles occupied by your fleets, but cannot end the action there.
-You may not pass through a tile occupied by another player’s fleet or colony tile (see attacking).
+You may not pass through a tile occupied by another player’s fleet or colony (see attacking).
 Your fleets may occupy the same tile as your colony.
-You may not pass through destroyed planet tiles.

 You may move your fleet into an unexplored space and draw 1 tile to immediately explore it without bidding.
 (Note: The outer tiles, indicated with the white background, may be explored this way at any time.
 They are not restricted as during the bidding/exploration phases).
-If you choose to destroy this tile, your fleet is immediately destroyed.
+If you place a destroyed planet tile, your fleet is immediately destroyed.

 **_Attacking_**
 On your move action, if your fleet enters a tile occupied by another player’s fleet and/or colony, you attack.